Film Spoilers and

 While Trying to Cause Rich Newlywed Wife Jenni To Go Insane and Kill Herself, Eric Was Attacked and Murdered by a Screaming Skull

-In this B-movie horror hybrid of Gaslight (1944) and Rebecca (1940), newlywed husband Eric Whitlock (John Hudson) and his rich, unstable, neurotic wife Jenni (Peggy Webber) moved into the isolated Southern country mansion that Eric had inherited from his first wife Marion.
-She reportedly was mysteriously killed when she accidentally fell down a flight of stairs and cracked her skull open on a stone wall, and then drowned in a small pond behind the house.
+They moved into the isolated Southern country mansion that Eric had inherited from his first wife Marion.
+The ex-wife reportedly was mysteriously killed when she accidentally fell down a flight of stairs and cracked her skull open on a stone wall, and then drowned in a small pond behind the house.

 Plotting to inherit millionairess Jenni's money, Eric tried to scare her, drive her insane and cause her to be suicidal.
 She had already been declared temporarily insane earlier after watching her parents die in a gruesome boating accident.
 He planted human skulls around the house and caused screaming noises - and then blamed the strange supernatural events as tricks played by the estate's mentally retarded gardener Mickey (director Alex Nicol).

-[Note: in the William Castle-like prologue and on poster advertisements, the producers promised to pay for the burial of anyone who literally died from fright from watching the film!]
+[Note: In the William Castle-like narrated prologue and on poster advertisements, the producers promised to pay for the burial of anyone who literally died from fright from watching the film!]:

 Ethan Didn't Kill His Comanche-Abducted Niece Debbie, But Returned Her Home